 Although nutrient pollution promotes low hypolimnetic DO conditions that become prolonged during incomplete fall turnover, salt pollution itself would cause incomplete fall turnover by exacerbating density differences between the epilimnion and hypolimnion.
 Salinization of freshwaters is an increasingly common problem across the northern hemisphere due to the use of salt in road de-icing (Cañedo-Argüelles et al. 2013, Rivett et al. 2016).
 Because increases in solute concentrations alter the density of water, salinization is commonly cited as preventing or lessening mixing in lakes and reservoirs (Judd 1970, Bubeck and Burton 1989, Novotny et al. 2008).

 In summary, there are several pathways whereby nutrient and salt pollutants can influence DO concentrations.
 This influence can occur through a recent influx of pollutants (e.g., high-nutrient fertilizer or salt inputs), as well as historical pollutants that can continue to have a negative impact on water quality more than 50 years after introduction to the waterbody (Gerling et al. 2016).
 Given that historical pollution can potentially have long-term effects on current DO conditions, it would be challenging to disentangle the relative effects of current pollution on a waterbody without a detailed time series of the waterbody's pollution record.
+Analyzing a time series of nutrient and chloride data in a waterbody exhibiting incomplete turnover would be a useful first step for determining if one form of pollution dominated over the other in driving delayed turnover dynamics.

 Downweighting fall turnover DO data and protecting living resources.
 Dissolved oxygen concentrations are important to aquatic life throughout the year so we do not recommend down-weighting low DO concentrations in the autumn months, even if they are a result of incomplete fall turnover.
 These low DO conditions are representative of the conditions that aquatic organisms are experiencing and should therefore be fully included in any analysis of water quality within a waterbody.
 Furthermore, low DO conditions can promote the release of nutrients and metals from the sediments into the water column, further exacerbating poor water quality.
 Thus, it is critical that DO availability throughout the year be included in lake/reservoir water quality assessments.